The interest that accumulates on the unpaid principal balance of a loan.

 The government agency that administers several federal student financial aid programs, including the Federal Pell Grant, the Federal Work-Study Program, the Federal Perkins Loan, the Federal Stafford Loans, the Federal PLUS Loan, and the Federal Consolidation Loan.

 An interest rate tied to a financial index that changes periodically (e.g. quarterly, annually etc.).
 A variable rate may increase or decrease from the starting variable rate, depending on the financial index it is tied to.
 A financial index is influenced by market conditions and not by individual lenders.
-SunTrust bases its private student loans on a margin plus the LIBOR index; this index is not controlled by any single lender, but is influenced by broad banking industry lending conditions.
-Because the variable rate is tied to LIBOR, it is subject to periodic changes – which means the longer it takes for a loan to be repaid, the more opportunities there are for the variable loan rate to go up or down and, as a result, there is a possibility the cost of the loan could increase or decrease depending on the fluctuations over time.
+SunTrust bases its private student loans on a margin plus the LIBOR index (this index is not controlled by any single lender, but is influenced by broad banking industry lending conditions).
+Because the variable rate is tied to a financial index (such as LIBOR or alternative index), it is subject to periodic changes – which means the longer it takes for a loan to be repaid, the more opportunities there are for the variable loan rate to go up or down and, as a result, there is a possibility the cost of the loan could increase or decrease depending on the fluctuations over time.

 This part of federal Student Aid provides part-time employment for students who need income to help meet education costs.

 Before applying for a private student loan, SunTrust recommends comparing all financial aid alternatives including grants, scholarships, and both federal and private student loans.
 View and compare the available features of SunTrust private student loans.